rtroulak/streamRecordingAPI/README.md

 I decided not to require Authentication from my api calls to avoid conflicts and make testing easier

-## Additional Information for testing
+## Additional Information and usefull links for testing

 Some stream urls for TV and Radio streams which have permissions to read from our application: